Sichii/Chaos-Server/docs/articles/Maps.md

 # Maps

-One of the first things you're going to want to do is add maps to your server.
-There are a few things you should know about maps first though.
-Chaos implement a map instance system.
-What map an object is on is determined by that maps MapInstanceId.
-This allow multiple maps with the same exact map id / tile data, or even the same names to coexist at the same time.
+Chaos uses a map instancing system.
+What map an object is on is determined by that map's MapInstanceId.
+This allow multiple maps with the same MapId/Name to coexist at the same time.
 Chaos also has an automatic map sharding system that will be explained later.

 ## Map Templates